Infineon/mtb-hal-psc3/README.md

 It is not safe to invoke more than one operation on the same HAL driver instance at a given time.
 If multiple threads can potentially interact with a HAL driver instance, it is the caller's responsibility to implement mutual exclusion measures (e.g. RTOS mutex, RTOS semaphore) to ensure that only one thread at a time interacts with a given instance.

+## Data Cache Management
+Devices such as those in the XMC72 series contain a data cache (DCACHE).
+When working with DCACHE, it is important to be aware of issues related to cache coherency.
+The HAL contains code to perform cache management, but it also requires the application to be suitably structured.
+Refer to [DCACHE Management](docs/html/md_asset_dcache.html) for more information on this topic.

 ## More information
 * [API Reference Guide] (https://infineon.github.io/mtb-hal-psc3/html/modules.html)
 * [Cypress Semiconductor, an Infineon Technologies Company] (http://www.cypress.com)